Spicy Indian Corn

 It’s that time of year again and I’m busy experimenting to decide what I’ll be serving around the Christmas holidays.
 Perhaps it’s a bit early but I like to experiment.

-Today, however I decided to use try a curry powder that I picked up at Aldi.
-Curry powder is of course a lot easier to come by and it worked really well.
+Today, however I decided to use try a curry powder.
+Curry powder is of course a lot easier to come by and it worked really well in my spicy Indian corn.

 Whichever you decide to use, be sure to add it to taste.
 I recommend trying a teaspoon to start and then adding a bit more.
 The corn can take the extra flavour if you like it.